GeliClub/fish/README.md

 **Java refersher**<br>

-Static/Class methods - Can be called anywhere given you have variables to input as its parameters
+Static/Class methods - Can be called anywhere given you have inputs for its parameters

-Instance/Object Methods - Called from an instance of an object using dot notaiton
+Instance/Object Methods - Called only if you have an instance of the object

 **Table of Contents**<br>